certik/theoretical-physics/src/quantum/fermi.rst

 Ideal Fermi Gas
 ===============

-We start with a grand potential for fermions:
+We start with a grand potential for fermions and use a Thomas-Fermi approximation (that allows us to change the discrete sum below into a continuous integral):

 .. math::